 The Mansion of Madness (Mexico, 1973)

-As we enter the second week of the challenge, it brings its first real disappointment.
-The Mansion of Madness, AKA Dr Tarr’s Torture Dungeon, turned out to be a poor fit for the month, as, despite its reputation as a horror film, it is far more of a surrealist art piece mixed with classic 1970s exploitation cinema.
-While this sounds like a heady cocktail, in execution it is surprisingly dull, and that’s where the disappointment lies.
+As we enter the second week of the challenge, we reach the first real disappointment.
+The Mansion of Madness, AKA Dr Tarr’s Torture Dungeon, turned out to be a poor fit for the month.
+Despite its reputation as a horror film, it is far more of a surrealist art piece mixed with 1970s exploitation cinema.
+While this sounds like a heady cocktail, it is surprisingly dull.

 The Mansion of Madness is visually sumptuous, filled with strange invention and stranger characters, but this is an empty shell.
 The film is emotionally uninvolving and nowhere near as clever as it seems to think it is.
 Too many scenes felt like the director simply pointed a camera at the actors and told them to be weird.
 The result is flat and disjointed.
 It reminded me of nothing more than various amateur productions I’ve endured on the Edinburgh Fringe, put on by student troupes who mistook being wacky and incoherent for surrealism.